Discover meanings and symbols hidden in paintings of Queen Elizabeth I. What do you see?

 It acts as a reassertion of Elizabeth's right to rule.

-Learn more: artist Daniel Lismore reveals his Elizabethan inspiration
+Learn more: artist Daniel Lismore and Elizabethan inspiration

 The red and white Tudor rose was created by combining the emblem of the House of Lancaster (the red rose) with that of the House of York (the white rose).
 These rival houses were united in 1486 by the marriage of the Lancastrian Henry VII and Elizabeth of York, which brought much-needed stability to the nation after years of civil war (the Wars of the Roses).